 However, I limit the scope of this site mainly to my experience because every individual is different, with their own unique factors and circumstances to consider.

 It wouldn’t be possible to recommend a program that would work in all cases.

-With that being said, I still think it’s important to share my experience not only to show what is possible, but also because there is generally a lack of quality information on this topic.
+With that being said, I share my experience to show what is possible and to provide quality information on this topic.

-So what I’d like to do in this post is to go over some of the available evidence on correcting flat feet with exercise.
+In this post I’m going to go over some of the available evidence and historical context on correcting flat feet with exercise.